-''' NOTE: Group Replication will communicate with other members using '127.0.0.1:44201'.
+''' The safest and most convenient way to provision a new instance is through automatic clone provisioning, which will completely overwrite the state of '127.0.0.1:4420' with a physical snapshot from an existing cluster member.
+To use this method by default, set the 'recoveryMethod' option to 'clone'.
+Please select a recovery method [C]lone/[A]bort (default Clone): c Validating instance configuration at localhost:4420...
+NOTE: Instance detected as a sandbox.
+Please note that sandbox instances are only suitable for deploying test clusters for use within the same host.
+This instance reports its own address as 127.0.0.1:4420 Instance configuration is suitable.
+NOTE: Group Replication will communicate with other members using '127.0.0.1:44201'.
 Use the localAddress option to override.
 A new instance will be added to the InnoDB cluster.
 Depending on the amount of data on the cluster this might take from a few seconds to several hours.
 Adding instance to the cluster...
 Waiting for the Cluster to synchronize with the PRIMARY Cluster...
-Configuring ClusterSet managed replication channel...
+Configuring ClusterSet managed replication channel..
 Changing replication source of 127.0.0.1:4420 to 127.0.0.1:3310 Monitoring recovery process of the new cluster member.
 Press ^C to stop monitoring and let it continue in background.
 Clone based state recovery is now in progress.
 NOTE: A server restart is expected to happen as part of the clone process.
 If the server does not support the RESTART command or does not come back after a while, you may need to manually start it back.
 Waiting for clone to finish...
-NOTE: 127.0.0.1:4420 is being cloned from 127.0.0.1:4410 Stage DROP DATA: Completed Clone Transfer NOTE: 127.0.0.1:4420 is shutting down...
+NOTE: 127.0.0.1:4420 is being cloned from 127.0.0.1:4410 Stage DROP DATA: Completed Clone Transfer 100% Completed NOTE: 127.0.0.1:4420 is shutting down...
 Waiting for server restart... ready 127.0.0.1:4420 has restarted, waiting for clone to finish...
 Stage RESTART: Completed Clone process has finished: 72.61 MB transferred in about 1 second (~72.61 MB/s) State recovery already finished for '127.0.0.1:4420' The instance '127.0.0.1:4420' was successfully added to the cluster. '''

-For more details on the cluster.addInstance command, see Adding Instances to a Cluster.
+For more details on the cluster.addInstance command, see Section 7.4.4, "Adding Instances to an InnoDB Cluster".